-Valentine's Day is this Friday, February 14.
+Valentine's Day is Saturday, February 14, 2015.
 The holiday that celebrates romantic love seems to have nothing to do with the saint for which it was named.
 Its association with amour began in the 14th century, about 1000 years after the death of St. Valentine.
 Although it's a great way to sell chocolate and flowers and, hopefully, to open hearts, the astrological association with the holiday is almost as strange as its connection with a martyred priest.

 Connect with yourself and others on a deeper level this Valentine's Day with a revealing Intimacy Astrology Profile.

 The Sun is always in Aquarius on February 14.
 This is the sign of the Water-bearer but it's not a sentimental Water sign.
 Aquarius is an Air sign characterized more by the head than the heart.
 Aquarius is about friendship, community and collective ideals rather than couples.
 It tends to be chilly, using the intellect to step back from the messy world of feelings to achieve understanding with the mind.
 Aquarian love is universal rather than personal and usually needs some emotional breathing space and independence to counter the confinement of intimacy.

 Valentine's Day, like Aquarius, is more about an idea than about reality.
 Its origins in the 14th Century reflect the romanticism of the Middle Ages ... which was a model for spiritual rather than erotic love.
 (Robert Johnson's book "We" is a good source of information on this subject.)
 Romantic yearning represented a desire for a divine connection, not personal pleasure.
 The partner was a symbol for God and the desire to experience sacred union.
 This model comes closer to Aquarius because it's an ideal instead of a physical reality.

 A higher plane